zainta/Harddrive-Library/README.md

   * When off, no headers are shown, and columns are seperated by tabs instead of pipes.
 * c - Count Results - defaults to on
   * When on, the number of records returned by a query will be output after the queries results.
+* s - Update ini file - defaults to off
+  * When on, rewrites the ini file with the value provided for the database path.
+Either the ini file value if the -db option is omitted, or the new value provided through -db.

 ## The Hard Drive Search Language
 HDSL is a simple query language designed for the retrieval of files and directories based on their locations and characteristics.
 The system currently implements the following statements: